Community engagement and communication

 - Client: Cottingham Parks Golf and Leisure Club

-Previously, the Wiles family had developed plans to widen their current offer at Cottingham Parks Golf and Leisure Club.
-Shared Agenda’s role resulted from the Wiles’ family acknowledging that they required development expertise to further their aspirations to create a deliverable development.
+The Wiles family wanted to develop plans to widen their current offer at Cottingham Parks Golf and Leisure Club.
+Shared Agenda were asked to provide development expertise to further these aspirations.

-Part of Shared Agenda’s role was to organise public consultation events to engage the public’s cooperation and views on the proposed development for the Cottingham Parks site.
+Part of Shared Agenda’s role was to organise public consultation events to engage the public and seek their views on the proposed development for the Cottingham Parks site.

-Communications with key stakeholders in the early stages of a planning application is an essential part of any development as it can often reflect how your scheme is viewed by the public and how you, as a company, are perceived within the community.
+Communications with key stakeholders in the early stages of a planning application is an essential part of any development as it can often reflect how your scheme is viewed by the public, can help to shape and improve a scheme significantly and how you, as a company, are perceived within the community.

-Due to the nature of the development, and the personal connection between the clients and the development, the organisation of the events meant that the clients had to be fully engaged and actively involved with all aspects of the consultations.
-By involving communities at an early stage in the decision-making process it helps to resolve issues, minimise unnecessary and costly conflict, and speeds-up delivery.
+Due to the nature of the development, and the personal connection between the clients and the development, the clients were fully engaged and actively involved with all aspects of the consultations.
+By involving communities at an early stage in the decision-making process it helps to resolve issues at an early stage and minimise unnecessary and costly conflict.

-A full stakeholder matrix was developed very early in the discussions with key influencers and decision makers, alongside potential objectors and supporters, identified and actions developed to enable them to each be dealt with appropriately.
+A full stakeholder matrix was developed very early on identifying key influencers, decision makers, potential objectors and other interested parties.
+Actions were developed to enable them to each be considered with appropriately.